HidenoriNakaoka/Hara_et_al/README.md

 </ul>

-This macro generates a RoiSet.zip file that stores information about the position and the shape of the nuclei, and alos a set of black/white binary images for the identified nuclei.
+This macro generates a RoiSet.zip file that stores information about the position and the shape of the nuclei, and a set of black/white binary images for the identified nuclei.